 Membership is free!

-Enroling at Te Ata is quick and easy with one of our friendly centre hosts who will walk you through an introduction of the centre, fill out an enrolment form, and if you need support for this you are welcome to bring a support person with you.
-Enrolment form is purely for your ensured privacy and professional care, sensitivity and respect of all members of Te Ata, the staff and support people too.
+Enrolling at Te Ata is quick and easy with one of our friendly centre hosts who will walk you through an introduction of the centre, fill out an enrolment form, and if you need support for this you are welcome to bring a support person with you.
+Our enrolment form is purely for your ensured privacy and professional care, sensitivity and respect of all members of Te Ata, the staff and support people too.

 All this information and more will be available to you at the centre and our friendly centre hosts will be happy to help you connect and join in on any classes or activities you would like to attend or have interest in and want to learn more about them.
 And can also answer any questions you may have.

 What do we get up to at Te Ata?

 What we offer at Te Ata is a social space to meet and connect with other people who are in various stages of their mental health journey.
 We have classes, work shops, holiday events, social outings, board games, pool table, table tennis and a donations table.
 Available also is cheap snacks & fresh hot soup which can be purchased.